 - 1. Counseling, and/or an oral/written reprimand, could include assigned detention time. - 2.
-Assigning mandatory Saturday School attendance. - 3.
-Suspension from attending and/or participating in school activities. - 4.
-Issuing a short-term suspension from school (1-5 days). - 5.
-Issuing a long-term suspension from school (6-19 days). - 6.
+Suspension from attending and/or participating in school activities. - 3.
+Issuing a short-term suspension from school (1-5 days). - 4.
+Issuing a long-term suspension from school (6-19 days). - 5.
 Recommending expulsion from school for the remainder of the semester.